 The partnership also calls for 50 Cent to make appearances at races throughout the 2014 season, although the rapper is no stranger to the Daytona 500.
 He made headlines when he awkwardly attempted to kiss Fox Sports reporter Erin Andrews on the starting grid for the Daytona 500.

 "I'm an entrepreneur, 50's an entrepreneur and it's a good fit for both of us," Swan Racing team owner Brandon Davis said Tuesday.
 "This partnership broadens our reach and gets us into a whole new market and I believe that holds true for them, as well.
 If we both do this correctly, it should be a mutually beneficial relationship."

-The deal is the latest for Davis, who is transforming the organization he purchased in late 2012.
-A former start-and-park team, he set a goal of racing in every event.
-Then he signed Bill Romanowski as an investor, and most recently added Iowa businessman Anthony Marlowe as a minority owner.
+The partnership is the latest for Davis, who is transforming the organization he purchased in late 2012.
+The former start-and-park team first signed Bill Romanowski as an investor and most recently added Iowa businessman Anthony Marlowe as a minority owner.

 Davis has also expanded to two cars for the 2014 season and hired a pair of young drivers in Whitt and Kligerman.

 "Swan Racing and its up-and-coming drivers are the perfect match for SMS Audio," the rapper said.
 "They are as passionate for the sport of racing as we are for our audio products, and we're confident that the music-loving NASCAR fan base is going to enjoy our headphones."

 Davis hopes Swan's partnership with the prolific rapper can bring attention to his fledgling race team.
 Davis said he spent "10 times the amount of money I planned" on his inaugural NASCAR season, and has been trying different avenues to bring in more marketing opportunities for his team.